bakame-php/period-visualizer/README.md

 ### Generate a simple graph.

-To generate a graph you need to give to the `Tuple` constructor a list of pairs.
+To generate a graph you need to give to the `Dataset` constructor a list of pairs.
 Each pair is an `array` containing 2 values:

 - the value at key `0` represents the label
 - the value at key `1` is a `League\Period\Period` or a `League\Period\Sequence` object